 Outreach

-Engaging with the local community (outreach) is an important part of the work we do here in the Psychology department at NTU.
-We aim to inspire and engage members of the public to be part of our NTU psychology community whether this be as students, staff, researchers and partners.
-Examples of the outreach activities we facilitate include psychology taster sessions, community engagement events and student conferences.
+Engaging with the local community through outreach activities is an important part of the work we do here at NTU Psychology.
+We aim to inspire and engage members of the public to be part of our NTU Psychology community, whether this be as students, staff, researchers, or partners.

 There is strong element of Applied Psychology (e.g. Forensic and Clinical) within the department, which the students have the opportunity to learn about in these sessions.